BY PASTOR T. O. BANSO

 After consolidating himself on the throne, David made enquiry that we read in 2 Samuel 9:2 so as to fulfill his vow to Jonathan.
 Ziba, King Saul’s servant, told David that Jonathan had a son who was lame and was in the house of Machir, the son of Ammiel in Lo-debar.

 To be lame is to be disabled which may render someone ineffective, and, therefore, depending on others.
 Everybody is lame in one area or the other in life – we are incapable of doing certain things, but God is our sufficiency.
 “Not that we are sufficient of ourselves to think of anything as being from ourselves, but our sufficiency is from God” (2 Corinthians 3:5 New King James Version).
-We must realize our need of God in our lives and depend on Him.
+We must realize our need for God in our lives and depend on Him.
 The greatest lame person however is the sinner, and Jesus is the solution to such lameness.

 So Mephibosheth, Jonathan’s son, was lame and was living in the house of Machir, the son of Ammiel in Lo-debar.
 Machir means “sold.”
 It was as if life’s setback ‘sold’ Mephibosheth, someone raised with a silver spoon to be living in ‘pastureless’ land, abandoned and forgotten (no communication).
 May that not be your portion in life.